THE FOODIE BUCKET LIST

 Different foods - their availability and preparation, as well as our dietary habits - vary so significantly, both between and within countries, that getting immersed in the local food scene is an educational experience in itself!

 Just for fun - here’s a collection of mini essays on food adventures and famed global dishes, because my foodie hat really is my favourite to wear.

 EAT: BLACK (CUTTLEFISH) RISOTTO AKA CRNI RIZOT

 Pitch black, and almost a little scary looking, crni rižot is a seafood rice dish that’s as intensely flavourful as it is aromatic.
 It’s arguably not for the faint-hearted, possibly polarising, but ultimately an art and delicacy - it’s an absolute must-eat when venturing to Croatia.

 With the base quite typical to a classic risotto recipe (exempting the addition of diced cuttlefish), the midnight black hue comes from richly dense squid/cuttlefish ink, added nearing the end of preparation (best when using fresh ink from your cephalopod of choice!).

 Being seafood-derived, the dish is traditionally and commonly found in coastal Croatia, widely served across the endless restaurants dotted up and down the coastline.

 Of course, no one makes it better than your family or second best being a small local restaurant.
-We had it cooked lovingly by relatives - domaci (homestyle) is always unbeatable.
+We had it cooked lovingly by relatives with freshly cooked bread to mop up all the black risotto - domaci (homestyle) is always unbeatable.